 Next, you will be given the option of following any projects you have access to that are already building on CircleCI (this would typically apply to developers connected to a company or organization’s GitHub account).
 On the next screen, you’ll be able to add the repo you just created as a new project on CircleCI.

-To add your new repo, ensure that your GitHub account is selected in the dropdown in the upper-left, Select the Add Projects page, and find the repository you just created in the list (you can also search for it), then click the Set Up project button next to it.
+To add your new repo, ensure that your GitHub account is selected in the dropdown in the upper-left, Select the Add Projects page, and find the repository you just created in the list (you can also search for it), then click the Set Up Project button next to it.